mramachandrappa/AWS-Serverless/README.md

 Scope
 ```
-Design a system composed of one or more services that consumes events from a
-stream.
-Some types of the events should be stored for further operations while others should be
-enriched and forwarded as explained below.
+Design a system composed of one or more services that consumes events from a stream.
+Some types of the events should be stored for further operations while others should be enriched and forwarded as explained below.

 The events coming from the stream are:

 ● user events, with average throughput of 20 per second
 ● subscription events, 5 per second
 ● lesson events, 100 per second
-(see attached json schemas)

 The system should store the current state of a user subscription in a database.
-This state information should be used to
-enrich lesson events by adding subscription_status, subscription_type (from
-subscription event) and country (from user event) attributes for all users.
-This subscription
-data should match the language of the lesson.
-A user can be associated with multiple subscriptions,
-each for a different language.
-A specific lesson can be associated with one language and one user
+This state information should be used to enrich lesson events by adding subscription_status, subscription_type (from subscription event) and country (from user event) attributes for all users.
+This subscription data should match the language of the lesson.
+A user can be associated with multiple subscriptions, each for a different language.
+A specific lesson can be associated with one language and one user only.
-only.
 All events should be forwarded to another, output stream after processing.

-We can assume that the events are pushed to the stream in the correct order for a given user, for
-example, a subscription event will never enter the stream before the user (create) event.
+We can assume that the events are pushed to the stream in the correct order for a given user, for example, a subscription event will never enter the stream before the user (create) event.
 ```

 AWS Services used..